dalong0514/readnotes/20200102原文复制/2020136Computational-Thinking/2020136Computational-Thinking0801.md

 Major organizations including CSTA (Computer Science Teachers Association), the British CAS (Computing at School), Code.org, and the Australian ACARA2 (Australian Curriculum, Assessment, and Reporting Authority) developed and recommended curriculum frameworks for K–12 CT.
 These organizations promoted coding clubs, coding boot camps, and the international movement called「Hour of Code.」CT became a key word gathering hundreds of thousands of hits in news stories, blog postings, book chapters, articles, research projects, and essays on computing education.

 The rapid infusion of so many enthusiastic newcomers who were unfamiliar with the long prior history of CT led to considerable confusion about definitions and learning objectives of CT.
 Some invented new CT frameworks for K–12 schools from scratch, imperfectly reinventing ideas that had been discussed for decades, omitting important ideas, confusing CT with the use of applications, and incorporating into their dogma some serious misconceptions about computing and algorithms.
-This resulted in a variety of tensions between different groups that used CT.8 Here are the some of the most common points of contention, many of which can be explained by differences between CT for beginners and CT for professionals — basic CT in K–12 is surely different from advanced CT in higher education — as well as different contexts of application:
+This resulted in a variety of tensions between different groups that used CT.
+[8] Here are the some of the most common points of contention, many of which can be explained by differences between CT for beginners and CT for professionals — basic CT in K–12 is surely different from advanced CT in higher education — as well as different contexts of application:

 1 Whether CT is limited to thinking about the mechanics of constructing algorithms — or includes thinking about machines, computational science, software engineering, and design.